ysunmiles/MD_05_6-Step_Speed_OpenLoop/readme.md

-# MD_04_BLDC_VOFA_BTN
+# MD_05_BLDC_Speed_OpenLoop

-STM32F407 BLDC motor-control firmware based on STM32 HAL, CMSIS-RTOS V2, VOFA+ and FreeRTOS.
-The current control path is a manual six-step commutation prototype: each press of `KEY0` advances one commutation step.
-ADC measurements are collected by DMA and streamed to VOFA+ using the FireWater protocol.
+STM32F407 BLDC motor-control firmware based on STM32 HAL, CMSIS-RTOS V2, and FreeRTOS.
+This project implements **Hall sensor-based automatic commutation with bidirectional speed control**.
+ADC measurements are collected by DMA and real-time motor diagnostics are processed by the monitor task.

 The project is generated with STM32CubeMX and built with CMake/Ninja.
 The target uses an STM32F407 device running at 168 MHz.

 ## Current Features

-- Manual six-step BLDC commutation driven by an EXTI button interrupt
+- Hall sensor-based automatic six-step BLDC commutation
+- Bidirectional motor control (forward and reverse rotation)
 - TIM1 three-channel PWM for the high-side phases
 - GPIO-controlled low-side phase outputs
 - ADC1 and ADC3 multi-channel continuous conversion with circular DMA
-- Motor monitor task for back-EMF, phase current, bus voltage, temperature, and Hall inputs
+- Motor monitor task for back-EMF, phase current, bus voltage, temperature, and Hall sensor inputs
-- CMSIS-RTOS message queue between monitor and UART output tasks
-- USART1 FireWater output for VOFA+
+- Real-time motor state tracking and commutation based on Hall signal transitions
 - SSD1306-compatible OLED support through the existing BSP driver

-This is an open-loop/manual commutation prototype.
-Automatic Hall commutation, closed-loop speed control, current control, and fault protection are not yet implemented in this repository.
+This project provides Hall-based automatic commutation with open-loop PWM speed control.
+Closed-loop speed regulation, current limiting, and advanced fault protection are not yet implemented.

 ## Runtime Flow

-1. `main()` initializes GPIO, DMA, USART1, ADC1, ADC3, and TIM1.
+1. `main()` initializes GPIO, DMA, ADC1, ADC3, TIM1, and interrupt handlers.
-2. `MX_FREERTOS_Init()` creates the monitor, display, and motor-control tasks.
+2. `MX_FREERTOS_Init()` creates the motor control and monitor tasks.
-3. `MonitorTask` continuously samples ADC1/ADC3 and reads the three Hall inputs.
+3. `MonitorTask` continuously samples ADC1/ADC3 and reads the three Hall sensor inputs.
-4. The monitor data is placed in `MotorDatasQueue`.
-5. `DisplayTask` sends one FireWater frame for every queued data set.
-6. A falling edge on `KEY0` wakes `MotorCtrlTask`, increments the commutation step, and calls `rotateMotor()`.
+4. Hall sensor state changes trigger `EXTI_Callback()`, which notifies the motor control task.
+5. `MotorCtrlTask` reads the current Hall sensor state and calls `MotorCtrl_DriveMotor()` to update the commutation state.
+6. The appropriate high-side PWM channel and low-side GPIO outputs are activated based on the Hall pattern and rotation direction.
+7. Motor data is continuously processed for diagnostics and monitoring.

 ## Motor Control

-TIM1 generates PWM on the high-side phase outputs:
+TIM1 generates PWM on the high-side phase outputs.
+The motor driver uses six-step commutation patterns based on Hall sensor inputs:

 | Phase | High-side PWM | Low-side GPIO |
 | --- | --- | --- |